OzTamir/TalkASM/README.md

  - constant.asm: int 0x80 interrupts codes assigment to ease readabilty.
  - data.asm: Mostly strings to use during the run of the programs.
  - util.asm: Utilities subroutines to avoid duplicating code over the two versions (Input, Output, Exit and such).

-Written by Oz Tamir and distrbuted under Apache License 2.0.